 Staff resource groups

 As you can see, our staff’s personal and professional development is one of the most important aspects of our culture.
 Our firm was founded on the belief that successful organizations develop, coach, mentor, and reward staff.
-And it pays off: According to the 2019 Great Place to Work survey — the basis for Fortune magazine’s “100 Best Companies to Work For” list, which we’ve been on for 22 years running — 93 percent of our staff said they’re offered training and development opportunities to further themselves professionally.
+And it pays off: According to the 2020 Great Place to Work survey — the basis for Fortune magazine’s “100 Best Companies to Work For” list, which we’ve been on for 22 years running — 93% of our staff said they’re offered training and development opportunities to further themselves professionally.

 So how about you?
 How will you progress up your pyramid of progress?
 Check out our open opportunities today.